Terms and Conditions

 4. Delivery times

 4.1 Delivery times are not fatal.
 Exceeding the specified delivery time does not entitle the customer to compensation, dissolution of the agreement or suspension of any obligation arising for the customer from the agreement.
 If the specified delivery time is exceeded, the customer is entitled to set a reasonable further term for delivery by means of a written reminder, which reasonable term will never be shorter than 21 days.
 Fynch is always entitled to deliver after the expiry of the specified delivery time.

 5.1 The goods to be delivered to the customer in connection with the agreement are for the account and risk of the customer from delivery.

 5.2 Fynch is authorized to deliver in parts, whereby each partial delivery is regarded as an independent delivery.

 6.2 Fynch is at all times entitled to demand full or partial advance payment or security in the form it desires before performing.
 As long as the customer has not complied with a request to that effect from Fynch, Fynch’s obligations towards the customer will be suspended.
-If, after a reminder, the customer fails to comply with the request for advance payments/or security within 24 hours, Fynch is entitled to dissolve the agreement in whole or in part by means of a written statement to that effect.
-The customer is entitled to compensation to Fynch for the profits lost and costs incurred.
+If, after a reminder, the customer fails to comply with the request for advance payments/or security within 24 hours, Fynch is entitled to dissolve the agreement in whole or in part by means of a written statement to that effect and the customer is entitled to compensation to Fynch for the profits lost and costs incurred.

 6.3 The customer is in default, without prior notice of default being required if:

-6.5 If the customer applies for a moratorium before the expiry of this term, is declared bankrupt, or offers its creditors a private agreement.
+6.5 If the customer applies for a moratorium before the expiry of this term, is declared bankrupt or offers its creditors a private agreement.

 7. Non-attributable shortcomings